HEP-FCC/FCCeePhysicsPerformance/case-studies/flavour/VertexExamples/README.md

 #### Bs2DsK

 The first part, that reconstructs the decay vertex of the Ds, is very similar to what is done for Bs2JpsiPhi.
 The second part is the reconstruction of the Bs decay vertex.
-The latter is still work in progress.
+The reconstruction method is explained in the [talk given at the topical meeting on vertexing of Feb 2021](https://indico.cern.ch/event/1003610/contributions/4214580/attachments/2187832/3696984/2021_02_10_VertexResolutions.pdf).